National Taiwan University

 - Guo Qing Dorm (IYC, International Youth Center) located on the northeast part of campus (~$400-$750/semester)

 Start by attending a Study Abroad 101 information session to learn the basics about study abroad as well as your next steps.
-Then, schedule an appointment with the study abroad adviser for Taiwan to move on to Phase 2!
+Then, log in to http://iadvise.ou.edu/studyabroad to schedule an appointment with the study abroad adviser for National Taiwan University to move on to Phase 2!

 Photos and Resources